Communications Degree With an Interpersonal and Human Relations Emphasis

-What an Interpersonal and Human Relations Emphasis Includes
+Bachelor of Arts (BA) in Communications: Interpersonal Communication and Human Relations Emphasis

-Even in the technology-rich economy of the 21st century, much of our success is still based in effective collaboration and communication between people.
-In every field human interaction is unavoidable, and our world is in need of professionals who can navigate this interaction throughout different contexts.
-This Bachelor of Arts degree in Interpersonal Communications and Human Relations is designed to teach students to leverage specific interpersonal skills in order to facilitate productive communication.
+Even in today’s technology-rich economy, much of our success is still based in effective collaboration and communication between people.
+In nearly every field, human interaction occurs, whether it’s face-to-face or through digital means.
+This Bachelor of Arts in Communications with an Emphasis in Interpersonal Communication and Human Relations is designed to teach you how to navigate interactions and leverage specific interpersonal skills in order to facilitate productive communication.

-Christian principals are integrated throughout the program to determine how we can base our communication behaviors in a biblical worldview.
-Classes in the interpersonal communications and human relations BA program go beyond the theoretical and allows students to enact communication concepts in professional and relational situations.
+At GCU, Christian principals are integrated throughout the interpersonal communications courses to determine how we can base our interactions in a Christian worldview.
+Classes in this BA degree go beyond the theoretical and allow you to enact communication concepts in professional and relational situations.

-- Analyze negative communication patterns within interpersonal relationships
+- Analyze negative communication patterns within human relationships

 - Examine how individual behaviors express norms and values